Robustness Among Multiwinner Voting Rules: Parameterized Algorithms for the Robustness Radius Problem

 Our algorithm proceeds by considering all partitions of $V$ into $k$ disjoint sets (there are at most $k^n \leq n^n$ such partitions).
 For a partition $V_1, \ldots, V_k$ the algorithm proceeds as follows (intuitively, the voters in each group $V_i$ are to be represented by the Borda winner of the election $(C,V_i)$): \begin{enumerate} \item For each election $E_i = (C,V_i)$ we compute the set $B_i$ of candidates that are Borda winners of $E_i$. \item If each $B_i$ is a singleton and all $B_i$'s are distinct, then we store a single committee $W = B_1 \cup \cdots \cup B_k$.
 Otherwise, it is possible to form two distinct committees, $W_1$ and $W_2$, such that for each $B_i$, $W_1 \cap B_i \neq \emptyset$ and $W_2 \cap B_i \neq \emptyset$;\footnote{We can form $W_1$ and $W_2$ as follows.
-First, for each $B_i$ we include the lexicographically first member of $B_i$ in $W_1$ and the lexicographically last one in $W_2$.
-If at least one $B_i$ contains more than one candidate, then we will obtain distinct committees, possibly of size smaller than $k$.
-If each $B_i$ is a singleton, then we obtain two identical committees that certainly contain less than $k$ candidates (otherwise we would not enter this part of the algorithm).
-In either case, since there are more than $k$ candidates in the election, it is possible to supplement $W_1$ and $W_2$ with candidates so that they are distinct and of size exactly $k$.} we store both $W_1$ and $W_2$. \end{enumerate} We check if among the stored committees there is a unique committee $W$ such that every other stored committee has lower $\beta$-CC score.
-If such a committee exists then we output it as the unique winning committee.
+First, we form set $W_0$ by taking the union of all singletons among $B_1, \ldots, B_k$; we know that $|W_0| < k$ because otherwise we would not enter this part of the algorithm.
+Then we form a new sequence of sets $B'_1, \ldots, B'_t$ by removing from sequence $B_1, \ldots, B_k$ all those sets that have a nonempty intersection with $W_0$.
+If the new sequence turns out to be empty, then we form $W_1$ and $W_2$ by extending $W_0$ by adding arbitrary candidates, but so that $W_1$ and $W_2$ are distinct (it is possible because there are more than $k$ candidates in the election).
+If the new sequence is not empty, then we form $W_1$ and $W_2$ as follows: We include all members of $W_0$ in both sets and, then, for each $B'_i$ we include the lexicographically first member of $B'_i$ in $W_1$ and the lexicographically last one in~$W_2$.
+This ensures that~$W_1$ and $W_2$~are distinct.
+If they still contain fewer than $k$ candidates, then we extend them by including arbitrary candidates (but so that they remain distinct; again this is possible because there are more than~$k$~candidates in the election).} we store both~$W_1$ and~$W_2$. \end{enumerate} We check if among the stored committees there is a unique committee $W$ such that every other stored committee has lower $\beta$-CC score.
+If such a committee exists, then we output it as the unique winning committee.
 Otherwise, there are two stored committees, $W_A$ and $W_B$, that both have $\beta$-CC score greater than or equal to that of every other stored committee.
-We output $W_A$ and $W_B$ as two committees tied for winning (if there is more than one choice for $W_A$ and $W_B$ then we pick one pair arbitrarily). \end{proof}
+We output $W_A$ and $W_B$ as two committees tied for winning (if there is more than one choice for $W_A$ and $W_B$, then we pick one pair arbitrarily). \end{proof}